 The 2-room school house has 12 single bunks, heating, cooking and toilet facilities.
 It’s right in the centre of Ōkārito, providing an opportunity to sample the history and culture of a small New Zealand settlement, and handy to the lagoon, beach and walking tracks.
 Bookings via the DOC website.

-Cute but definitely not cuddly, the New Zealand fur seal has a pointy nose and a luscious grey brown silky coat to counter ocean chills.
-In the past when seal skin was used for gentlemen’s hats, hunters almost decimated the species.
+Cute but definitely not cuddly, the New Zealand fur seal has a pointy nose and a luscious grey-brown silky coat to counter ocean chills.
+In the past when seal skin was sought after for gentlemen’s hats, hunters almost decimated the species.
 Thankfully seal hunting was eventually outlawed and the seal population is now booming.

 Near the Tauranga Bay lighthouse and the iconic ‘Steeples’ rock formation, family-friendly Steeples Cottage occupies beautiful gardens in a cliff top property with unobstructed ocean views.
 The self-contained cottage sleeps four and there’s an extra ‘garden studio’ if required for family overflow.
 Hospitable hosts Wendy and Wayne get rave reviews from their guests.